alinex/node-admin/doc/client/components.md

 You put it arround your content and add the two boolean properties:
 - `loading` - keep content away while not loaded
 - `sending` - prevent changes on content while sending data

+You don't need to supply both parameters, one is enough.